Skip to main content

 • Complex analytics: funnels, cohorts, segmentation logic, and experiment results live elsewhere.

-• Non-CMS datasets: commerce orders, CDP profiles, CRM data need their own APIs or a shared reporting store.
+• Non-CMS datasets: commerce orders, CDP profiles, and CRM data need their own APIs or a shared reporting store.

 When to use specialized tools